trembl/Uchu-Mini-X/README.md

 # 宇宙 Mini X4000

-The 宇宙 (うちゅう, uchū) "Kosmos" Mini X4000 is a re-imagination of a popular electronics construction kits ("[Experimentierkasten](https://de.wikipedia.org/wiki/Experimentierkasten)") from th 1980ies.
+The 宇宙 (うちゅう, uchū) "Kosmos" Mini X4000 is a re-imagination of a popular Kosmos Electronics construction kits ("[Experimentierkasten](https://de.wikipedia.org/wiki/Experimentierkasten)") from th 1980ies.

 I still have the instruction books for the X1000-X2000 and X3000-X4000 sets